Montana-Media-Arts/220-fall2017/Syllabus.md

-## Technology, tools, and required software
+## Technology, tools, & required software

 -   **p5.js**
 	-   The Javascript-based p5.js will be used as the primary development enironment.